-You can roll dice directly from the Toolbar by clicking on the dice icon.
-It’s great for easy rolls of various dice, and can be whispered to your GM or rolled openly.
-You can also find and reroll your most recent dice rolls.
+You can roll a dice directly from the Toolbar by clicking on the dice icon.
+This tool allows easy rolls of various dice.
+The dice results can be whispered to your GM or rolled openly.

-If you’re jonesing for that satisfying math-rock rolling, you can enable 3D dice in the My Settings tab.
+If you want to simulate real dice, you can enable 3D dice in the My Settings tab.
 It will roll virtual dice on the table using a real physics simulation.

 The Journal tab is essential.
-That’s where you’ll find your Character Sheet and its attached token, once your GM has given you edit and control access.
-When you want to check your stats, or need to level up, the Journal tab is where you’ll head.
+That’s where you’ll find your Character Sheet and its attached token.
+You can view your character Sheet when your GM has given you edit and control access.
+The Journal tab is where you can go to check your character stats or level up your character.

-Many Character Sheets are click-to-roll which means you simply need to ensure you have the correct information set-up in your sheet and then you can click the attribute you wish to roll and voilà!
-It will automatically roll in the chat for you.
+Many Character Sheets are click-to-roll which means you simply need to ensure you have the correct information set-up in your character sheet.
+You can click the attribute you wish to roll and immediately see the results which will be posted in your game chat.